 ISA provides students opportunities to study and participate in experiential learning opportunities in 13 countries worldwide, including Argentina, Costa Rica, Morocco, Spain, Belgium, Czech Republic, Australia, India, New Zealand and Korea.
 They also offer internships, service learning and month-long language immersion (Spanish).

-Looking for an international music, dance, theater or film experience?
+Looking for international music, dance, theater or film experience?
 Performing Arts Abroad offers academic programs, internships and volunteer opportunities all over the world.
 Study, teach, discover, inspire, and be inspired.

 SAI has been dedicated to providing students with an exceptional cultural and educational experience abroad while offering a wide variety of study areas: from business, communications and art history to environmental studies; studio arts to political science, public relations and more.
 The SAI program model offers excellent liberal arts schools along with the top schools for art and design in each location.
 Schools are located in Florence, Milan, Rome, Sorrento, Siena, London, Paris and Barcelona.
 SAI is known for its extensive design program offerings in apparel studies, fashion communications, fashion design and product development, fashion marketing and management and graphic design.
 Studies are also available for event and convention management, special events planning and digital filmmaking.